 Shelton State Community College complies with the regulations and initiatives as prescribed by federal regulations in the Anti-Drug Abuse Act of 1988.
 The College is strongly committed to providing a drug-free learning and working environment.
-Drug awareness information is included in the orientation course required for all first-year students.
+Drug awareness information is included in the orientation course for all first-year students.
+Additionally, a representative from the local drug prevention agency speaks with students by setting up display tables around the College on various days throughout the semester.